 4) Set Up an S-Corp and Pay Yourself a Salary

 Unlike an LLC, an S-Corp allows you to pay yourself a salary.
 Setting up an S-Corp is an involved process but it may be worth it so you can take the 20% QBI tax deduction.
 Learn about creating an S-Corp, here.

-Now, only the QBI recorded after you set up the S-Corp will be reduced by your new salary.
+Now, since it’s near mid-year, only the QBI recorded after you set up the S-Corp will be reduced by your new salary.
 It is not retroactive.
-Still, it may be a good move to make.
+Still, it may be a good move to make now.
 Here’s how it works: